ngdangkiet/ngdangkiet-golang/README.md

-_**The greatest minds are capable of the greatest vices as well as of the greatest virtues.**_
+_**One of the most beautiful qualities of true friendship is to understand and to be understood.**_

-René Descartes
+Seneca the Younger